 Give your final destination a good first impression by brushing your teeth and washing your face before leaving the airport.
 Keeping a small selection of toiletries in your carry-on prevents you from having to rummage through your suitcase in public.

 Heading to the tropics to escape cold winter temps?
 Pack a change of clothes in your carry-on bag to accommodate the new climate.
 You don’t want to start your vacation off with heat stroke!

 10. A Satisfying Snack

-The small bag of pretzels and a can of soda handed to you by a friendly flight attendant doesn’t always cut it, so pack your own lunch or snack.
+The small bag of pretzels and can of soda handed to you by a friendly flight attendant don’t always cut it, so pack your own lunch or snack.
 As long as it’s wrapped and a non-liquid, it can go through security.
 Plus, it’s certainly a cheaper alternative to buying a pre-made sandwich at the airport.

 And One Thing to Not Pack: A Sweatshirt

 Airplane cabins are notoriously chilly, so be sure to bring along a cozy sweatshirt or lightweight jacket (and socks!) for your trip—but don’t pack it in your carry-on.
 Airlines don’t count sweatshirts and jackets as a carry-on item, so drape them over your arm to save precious real estate in your pack.

 A version of this story ran in 2015; it has been updated for 2022.